 Relay 1 and Relay 2 - This configures the first and second relays on the iServer.
-The options for each are temperature, humidity, and dew point.
-This means that both Relays can be set for temperature or both Relays can be set for humidity, or one can be set for humidity and one for temperature.
+The options for each are temperature and barometric pressure.

+This means that both Relays can be set for temperature or both Relays can be set for barometric pressure, or one can be set for barometric pressure and one for temperature.

 Description - This is a text field for naming the device connected to the relay or it could be the location where the device is installed.
 This field can take up to 16 alphanumeric characters.
 This name will be displayed anywhere on the web pages associated with alarm relays; for example the Readings applet.

 Defaults are Alarm Relay1 and Alarm Relay2.